-What Should Cart Add Look Like?
+What Should “Add to Cart” Look Like?

 When people add something to the cart on your product pages, what should happen?

-The cart appears with a small animation, which is good because the human eye reacts to movement, and it’s a subtle visual cue that indicates the shift from visitor to buyer.
+You can’t miss a cart add in Bonobos.
+After you click “Add to Cart,” the cart appears with a small animation, which is good because the human eye reacts to movement.
+It’s a subtle visual cue that indicates the shift from visitor to buyer.

 The cart contents along with the “Checkout” button also remain visible until the user clicks somewhere else.
 That’s good.
 I would change the “Checkout” button color to something other than blue—it doesn’t stand out enough.
-The main thing in the visual hierarchy here is the Add to Cart button, but the product is already in the cart!
+The main thing in the visual hierarchy is the “Add to Cart” button, but the product is already in the cart.

-There are 2 main approaches here.
+There are two main approaches:

 Amazon takes you to a cart page, confirms that you added a product to the cart, and shows you upsells.
 What Amazon does well is shrinking cart contents, so upsells stand out:

-Metrics to keep in mind here:
+Metrics to keep in mind:

-- Average transaction value
+- Average transaction value;

-- Average quantity per transaction
+- Average quantity per transaction.

-Asos has a good take on the cart page:
+ASOS has a good take on the cart page:

 What they get right:

-- Product photos
+- Product photos;

-- Product name & price
+- Product name and price;

-- Show the kind of payments they accept
+- Show the kind of payments they accept;

-- Clear call to action
+- Clear call to action to “Checkout”;

 Get the visual hierarchy right